Anthropology (ANTH)

 ANTH 7344.
 Proposal Writing.

-In this course, students will develop the expert skills necessary to write competitive research grants and contracts for applied anthropology projects.
-The goal of this course is for students to write a submission-ready grant to fund their PhD dissertation research.
+This course provides students an opportunity to develop the expert skills necessary to write competitive research grants and contracts for applied anthropology projects.
+Topics covered include how to read research proposal solicitations from public and private granting agencies, an understanding of the various sections required in each proposal, and a grasp of the details necessary for the budget section.
+The goal of this course is for students to write a complete research proposal for their doctoral dissertation research.
 Prerequisite: ANTH 7341 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.